geudde/attic-chest/pages/02.season-1/05.meeting-05/29.care/docs.md

 Ah why with such mischievous care
 Arrange those Locks around thy face
-But to lead Captive by a hair
+But to lead captive by a hair
 And wound by every varying grace

-And why that Scarf of glowing hue
+And why that scarf of glowing hue
 With flame, they slender form attire
-Ah! ’tis an Emblem sad yet true
+Ah! ’tis an emblem sad yet true
 Of the fierce flame in which they slaves expire

 ---

-Love is a Burthen, which two hearts
+Love is a burthen, which two hearts
 When equally they bear their parts
-With Pleasure carry; but no one,
+With pleasure carry; but no one,
 Alas! can bear it long alone

 Constantius